tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 programming languages.
-In these cases, one could just turn to a tool like [ghc-events-analyze][ghc-events-analyze], however, it is not available to projects that are still attached to GHC 8, such as Liquid Haskell.
+In these cases, one could just turn to a tool like [ghc-events-analyze][ghc-events-analyze], however, it is not available to plugins loaded in GHC 8, such as Liquid Haskell.

 In this post I'm discussing a bit the limitations of the GHC profiler, and I'm announcing [timestats][timestats], a simple